holidaycheck/tech-blog/_posts/2019-01-10-our-okr-process.md

 ---

 <div style="font-size:11px">Transparent Update: I've changed the sentence "this is exactly how our current process makes people feel" to "this is how our current process makes some people like me feel".
 This post is only my opinion and I can not generalise how everyone is feeling.<br /> <br />
-I've also removed some internal names and details that don't matter to the story and changed some wordings to be more neutral (e.g. resource vs employee).</div>
+I've also removed some internal names, products and details that don't matter to the story and changed some wordings to be more neutral (e.g. resource vs employee).</div>

 The illustrations in this post are from Katerina Limpitsouni's [https://undraw.co/](https://undraw.co/).